 The Padres received a boost in 2004 with the opening of gorgeous Petco Park in downtown San Diego, as the team won consecutive NL West crowns from 2005-06 behind ace pitcher Jake Peavy and popular veteran closer Trevor Hoffman.
 But the new yard quickly earned a reputation as a pitching haven that was death on hitting, as 1-0 and 2-1 games became a constant sight and scared potential free agent sluggers away—citing the quasi-herculean numbers of Adrian Gonzalez, the Padres’ lone bona fide star who did the majority of his damage on the road.

-Gonzalez left in a trade with Boston after telling the Padres he wouldn’t re-up for the long term; the Padres have since struggled to find a worthy replacement and embarked on a subpar period, whether via a blasé roster or a brief marquee spike from 2015-16, with neither approach generating much enthusiasm.
-Box score equilibrium returned with the moving of Petco’s fences inward, but it has yet to move the Padres any closer to increased success.
+Gonzalez left in a trade with Boston after telling the Padres he wouldn’t re-up for the long term; the Padres struggled to find a worthy replacement and embarked on a subpar period, whether via a blasé roster or a brief marquee spike from 2015-16, with neither approach generating much enthusiasm.
+Box score equilibrium returned with the moving of Petco’s fences inward, but it didn’t move the Padres closer to increased success.

 Highlights of the Padres’ History on This Great Game: